kikwit/kikwit/README.md

 ### WebSockets support

 Annotating a controller with `@webSocket` decorator turns it into a WebSocket handler.
-Certain controller class methods are automatically used as WebSocket event listeners if their name is of the form `on[EVENT_NAME]` where *EVENT_NAME* is the name of a WebSocket event, e.g. `onConnection`, `onMessage`, `onClose`, etc...
+Controller class methods are automatically bound as WebSocket event listeners when their name is of the form `on[EVENT_NAME]` where *EVENT_NAME* is the name of a WebSocket event, e.g. `onConnection`, `onMessage`, `onClose`, etc...